 Problem (3): A beam of rays strikes parallel to the optical axis of a thin lens and gets refracted as if it came from a point 30 cm from the lens.
 We want to use this lens to form an upright and virtual image that is one-third of the object's size. (a) What is the type of lens? (b) Where should the object be placed? (c) Where is the location of the image?

-Solution: the focal point for a thin lens is defined as where the rays, after refracting, meet.
+Solution: the focal point for a thin lens is defined as the point where the rays meet after refracting.
 If this point is where the exit rays actually converge, then that lens is a converging lens with a positive focal length (by convention).

-(a) In this problem, we want an upright, virtual, and small image.
-All these are the properties of an image formed by a diverging lens.
+(a) In this problem, we desire an upright, virtual, and small image.
+All these characteristics are properties of an image formed by a diverging lens.

 Therefore, this is a diverging lens with a focal length of $f=-30\,{\rm cm}$.